modernistik/parse-stack/README.md

     $ rails parse:upgrade

+That should create the new collection `Song` in your Parse-Server backend.
+For a more full featured example, see [Parse-Server-Rails-Example](https://github.com/modernistik/parse-server-rails-example).

 ## Table Of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->